 In addition to confusion, strokes can affect the brain in a variety of other serious ways, including some form of memory loss, according to the American Stroke Association, which lists problems with short-term memory, getting lost in familiar places, difficulty following instructions, and trouble making monetary transactions as possible symptoms of a stroke.

 Numbness or weakness on one side of your body

-If you're experiencing numbness or weakness—specifically if it’s only on one side of your body—it's essential that you get to a doctor as soon as possible as it could be a sign of a stroke.
-According to the American Stroke Association, single-sided numbness and weakness is a hallmark of a stroke, and can tell you where it occurred: if your left side becomes weak, the stroke occurred in the right side of your brain, and vice versa.
+If you're experiencing numbness or weakness—specifically only on one side of your body—it's essential that you get to a doctor as soon as possible.
+According to the American Stroke Association, single-sided numbness and weakness is a hallmark sign of a stroke.
+What's more, it can tell you where the stroke occurred: If your left side becomes weak, the stroke occurred in the right side of your brain, and vice versa.

 For more health news sent directly to your inbox, sign up for our daily newsletter.

 Facial paralysis or drooping is another classic sign of a stroke, says the American Stroke Association.
 That's because when a stroke occurs, it can cause damage to the nerves which control the facial muscles, resulting in a pronounced sagging or lack of movement in the face.

 The American Stroke Association also lists slurred speech among the most common and noticeable stroke symptoms.
 It's typically caused by muscle weakness following a lack of blood flow to the brain, and may persist even after other stroke symptoms subside.

 According to The Stroke Foundation, approximately a third of those who have strokes experience some form of vision loss, ranging from partial loss of sight to complete blindness.
 Unfortunately, they note, your vision may not fully return to normal following a stroke, though some recovery may happen in the first months following a stroke.